Kkangpae: 1990s–present

 The early 1990s saw another periodic crackdown with Article 114 of Korean Criminal Law dictating that not only were organized gangs illegal, but those who joined or formed groups could also be charged.
 This new law forced many into hiding or fleeing, while many others were arrested, and even those who finished their time were often put under surveillance if they were deemed career criminals.
-However, Korea's rapid globalization has it made it hard for law enforcement to completely stamp out organized crime, which continues to be a problem in the present day.
+However, Korea's rapid globalization has made it hard for law enforcement to completely stamp out organized crime, which continues to be a problem in the present day.

 Gang members have been linked to crimes ranging from sex trafficking to drug smuggling, burglary, kidnapping for ransom and extortion.
 A survey in 2007 showed that 109 inmates jailed for organized criminal activities were all involved in extortion, mostly victimizing/running bars, nightclubs, and game rooms.
 Gangsters have also been used as hired muscle and strongmen for businesses, such as in the case of Kim Seung-youn, "a conglomerate owner who hired gangsters to abduct and beat up employees of bar".
 Assaults have become more common in recent years as seen in 2009, when out of 621 gang members, 35% were arrested for assault while extortion took second at 29%, and illegal gambling (11%) and loan sharking (7%) made up the rest.
 The number of gang members and affiliates jump in years of economic strain, as in the economic slump of 2009, when officials saw a 60% increase in new gang formations and activities.
 In 2011, police initiated a crackdown on gangs and affiliated members, rounding up 127 individuals within the first week of the "war against organized crime".

-South Korean mafiosi often have tattoos of the pa (English: mob) they are in.
+South Korean mafiosi often have tattoos of the pa ("branch" or "division" in Korean) they are in.
 When confronted by other mobs, they show their tattoos to help identify themselves.
 The tattoo can also be used as a warning to the general public.
 As a result, tattoos are often considered taboo in South Korean society.
-The mafia boss in Korea is called "hyungnim".
+The mafia boss in Korea is called hyungnim ("older brother" in Korean).